 The genomic sequence of B. burgdorferi strain B31 has a core genome of 910,725 base pairs with at least 17 additional genomic plasmids that add up to an additional 533,000 base pairs.
 Approximately 853 genes control cellular function and replication.
-At the time of its sequencing in 1997, the majority of the 430 genes on the plasmids did not have any known function .
+At the time of B. burgdorferi sequencing in 1997, the majority of the 430 genes on the plasmids did not have any known function .
 However, subsequent research has demonstrated that these plasmid-borne genes contribute to the disease causing nature of the organism [3,4].

 Lyme disease is transmitted by tick bites.
 The prime environmental reservoirs for the Borrelia species include deer, mice, squirrels, and lizards.
 In endemic areas, the primary vector for B. burgdorferi is the Ixodes tick.
 Borrelia species are more prevalent in Europe and the United States, but pathogenic strains have been observed on all continents except for Antarctica.
 In the United States, Borrelia is commonly found on the East Coast, the Midwest, and Northwestern states; however, most of the clinical cases are concentrated in the Northeast and upper-Midwest United States.
 Additionally, several studies have demonstrated a low prevalence of potential reservoirs and insect vectors in the Southwest U.S. .
-The hot and arid conditions associated with the Southwest are likely inhospitable for known tick vectors [6,7].
+Generally, the hot and arid conditions associated with the Southwest are likely inhospitable for known tick vectors [6,7].

 The typical symptoms of Lyme disease may include the classic erythema migrans “bulls-eye” rash, fever, malaise, meningitis, headache, photophobia, joint, and muscle pain.

 There are several additional infections that can “hitch-hike” with Borrelia species as they share the same insect vector, tick, and mode of transmission, bite .
 These infections, known as co-infections, include Anaplasma, Ehrlichia, and Babesia species.
-Frequently these co-infections are overlooked when Lyme disease is suspected; however, these organisms can cause significant illness as well.
+Frequently these co-infections are overlooked when Lyme disease is suspected; however, these organisms can cause significant illness by themselves as well.